LambdaSharp/LambdaSharpTool/Docs/Module-Function-Sources-Macro.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module Function - CloudFormation Macro Source
+# LambdaSharp Module Function - CloudFormation Macro Source Definition

 See [CloudFormation Macro sample](../Samples/MacroSample/) for an example of how to define a CloudFormation Macro source.